edsu/mypingdom/README.md

 **mypingdomr.py** is a little script for monitoring URLs with email and cron.
 It's not meant to be general purpose, it's just meant for me :-) But if you find it useful obviously feel free to take it and modify it.
-Maybe at some point it would be good to put the configuration in a yaml file or something...
+Maybe at some point it would be good to put the configuration in a yaml file or something.
+I'm sure there are better more usefu utilities out there like this, but I wanted to write my own so I knew exactly how it worked, and what its operating environment was.

 When you run mypingdom.py you must make sure SMTP_PASSWORD is set in the environment.
 You can do this in cron like so: